 - 3.5 A wide range of issues have been considered in producing the Plan.
-These can be grouped under five themes: - Housing - Community, Leisure and Wellbeing - Employment and Retail - Traffic and Movement - Environment and Heritage - 3.6 An overview of these five themes is set out on the following pages. - 3.7 Supported by information from National Census data, and illustrated by evidence from background reports and concerns raised at the various consultation events, the Plan provides a profile of the community, and the context against which the Plan objectives and Policies are set. - 3.8 The findings of the 2004 ADC Bramley Green Survey have also been referenced, The aims and objectives of ADC in carrying out the 2004 survey included: - To assess how the Bramley Green housing development in Angmering has met local housing needs and its impact on local services. - To ensure the correct balance and type of housing is provided for any future new developments. - To understand how the new development has changed the profile of Angmering. - 3.9 Although the survey was carried out 10 years ago, its aims and findings remain relevant to the Plan and help in understanding the impact of new large scale development on Angmering since 2001.
-In addition, it provides the Plan with the opportunity to act on the concerns raised by ADC and to avoid the repetition of the issues raised by residents in the report.
+These can be grouped under five themes: - Housing - Community, Leisure and Wellbeing - Employment and Retail - Traffic and Movement - Environment and Heritage. - 3.6 An overview of these five themes is set out below. - 3.7 Supported by information from National Census data, and evidence from background reports, with concerns raised at the various consultation events to provide a profile of the community, and the context against which the Plan objectives and Policies are set. - 3.8 The 2004 ADC Bramley Green Survey has been referenced.
+It provides information on the impact of recent new large scale development on Angmering as well as the opportunity to act on the concerns of ADC and also to avoid the repetition of issues raised by residents. - 3.9 The 2004 ADC Bramley Green Survey and the issues raised during consultation are available to view on the Parish Council Website.